 For those who do a lot of container planting or work in the vegetable garden, hand shovels are an indispensable tool for making shallow trenches and digging small holes.
 But, digging over time can be hard on your wrists, so I use one with a uniquely-shaped handle that puts less stress on my hands and wrists.
 It also comes in a lot of different colors as well.
 Click here to order.

-Gardening is more enjoyable when you are equipped with the proper tools, and the gardeners in your life will appreciate these items that will make their outdoor hobby easier.
+Gardening is more enjoyable when you are equipped with the proper tools.
+The gardeners in your life will appreciate these items that will make their outdoor hobby easier.

 Tomorrow, I am going to share my top five gardening books that are specific for Southwest gardens.
 So please stop by for another visit.

 The holidays are here and if you are like me, you a long list of people to find the perfect gift for.
-Because I love plants and gardening, I like to look for gifts with a garden theme to give, as well as to give my husband some hints as to what to get for me.
+I love plants and gardening.
+This means I like to look for gifts with a garden theme to give.
+It’s also a subtle way to drop some hints to help my husband pick out the perfect gift for me.

-I’ve created lists of some of my favorite garden gifts and have split them up into different categories, which I will share with you over the next week, so be sure to check back daily.
-For your ease and convenience, all items can be purchased online, so grab a cup of coffee and let’s get started.
+I’ve created lists of some of my favorite garden gifts.
+They are split up into different categories, which I will share with you over the next week.
+Be sure to check back daily.
+All items can be purchased online.
+Grab a cup of coffee, let’s get started.

 *This blog post contains affiliate links.
 If you click through and make a purchase, I may receive a commission (at no additional cost to you).
 Thanks for your support in this way.*